Onlinebeta/online-1/README.md

 Development process
 -------------------
+Online is continuously pulling and merging Bitcoin's commits to stay up to date with the latest technology.

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.